glassroom/heinsen_routing/README.md

 *Q: "Can I use `EfficientVectorRouting` to build "deep autoencoders for sequences"?*

 A: Yes.
 You can build deep autoencoders that apply multiple `EfficientVectorRouting` layers to encode an input sequence to progressively shorter sequences and then progressively decode the shortest sequence back to the original length, in a typical "bowtie" arrangement.
 The autoencoders can of course be variational, using the reparametrization trick to sample the inner shortest sequence from a specified distribution.

-*Q: "Can I use `EfficientVectorRouting` to build generative difussion models or GFlowNets?*

-A: Yes. `EfficientVectorRouting` is a general-purpose PyTorch module.
-You can use it as a component to build any deep neural network model, generative and otherwise.

 *Q: "Is it true that each output vector computed by `EfficientVectorRouting` can have its own feature space?"*